pgiardiniere/personal-site/src/routes/+page.md

 I specialize in ML DevOps, ensuring smooth deployment and continuous availability of production models and APIs, guaranteeing optimal performance for AI systems.
 <br>
-I also develop UIs which enable deep, insightful AI experiences on both web and mobile platforms.
+I also create UIs which enable deep, insightful AI experiences on both web and mobile platforms.
 </h4>

 <br>